TomasKo/kafkavsjms/README.md

 event sources.
 In this document we define the problems and its solution in regular JMS and resolving the same problem with Apache Kafka.

-Most of the examples has it own implementation in Java and all implementation you can find [here.](https://github.com/TomasKo/seniorprogram/tree/develop/src/main/java/seniorprogram)
+Most of the examples has it own implementation in Java and all implementation you can find [here.](seniorprogram) The Kafka and JMS(ActiveMQ) we dockerized and how you run it you find [here.](set-up-README.md)

 The conclusion of comparison can be guide for choosing Kafka to implement event streaming platform in some projects.